 Year 10, as part of their career programme, will have the opportunity to take part in various activities both inside and outside of school.
 They will be able to visit colleges for taster days to enable them to think about post 16 education.
 There will be sixth form colleges leading collective worship to the year group explaining what they can offer.
 It will also be possible for pupils to go on trips to enrich their knowledge of different career options.
 Post 16 education providers and employers will hold a careers fair within school for pupils to be able to ask questions and find out more information about what is available to them when they leave school.

-In Year 11 students are further supported with careers information It supports and builds on the extensive opportunities provided in Year 10, but with more time in school, in this important year, than the many visits and trips provided in Year 10.
+In Year 11 pupils are further supported with careers information It supports and builds on the extensive opportunities provided in Years 7-10, but with more time in school, in this important year, than the many visits and trips provided in Year 10.
 Year 11 are the priority for career interviews.
 They meet with a qualified, independent careers adviser for a one to one interview.
 Post 16 options are again discussed as well as routes into Higher Education.
-In work training and vocational courses are also discussed with students who wish to enter work sooner.
+In work training and vocational courses are also discussed with pupils who wish to enter work sooner.